 Meeting Your Legislator

 Take advantage of every opportunity to meet and become better acquainted with your lawmakers.
-Opportunities may develop through NYACP activities, local civic or charitable organizations, local and state political functions, and political fund raisers.
+Sign up for their newsletters and follow them on social media to learn about events and priorities.
+Opportunities to meet may develop through NYACP activities, local civic or charitable organizations, local and state political functions, and political fund raisers.
 Relationships started locally can evolve quickly into relationships which foster discussion of your concerns.

 Working With Aides